safwansatil/Jic-tac-toe/README.md

    ```

 3. **Follow the prompts**:
-   - TLDR : Just read the propmpts, they are surrounded by trycatch so even if you go wrong, it wont hurt
+   - TLDR : Just read the propmpts, they are surrounded by try so even if you go wrong, it wont hurt
    - Choose whether to go first or second
    - Select your symbol (X or O)
    - Enter your name